le717/Blocks/Documentation/Format-Details.md

 * They consist of `10` (ten) lines: the first is a letter, followed by the Hex values `01 00 00`, and a number.
 The next `9` (nine) lines are the level itself (laid out in a 13x8 grid).
 The last line ends with ```\r\n``` and a space.

-* The first and last lines of the files can be safely removed, without the game crashing.
+* The first and last lines of the files can be safely removed without the game crashing.

 * All blocks must be indented to the left, that is, the first letter must be to the left of the other letter in a blank area.
 However, blocks on the left corner must be indented to the right, with the second letter offset to the right of the other letter, also in a blank area